Shan095/dashboard/README.md

 # dashboard
-This branch has codes to build an interactive dashboard within the project with Dash and Heroku.
+This branch contains codes to build an interactive dashboard within the project with Dash and Heroku.